 lead to Malta (EU) citizenship / the Malta (EU) passport.

-Reasons for obtaining Malta citizenship or residency include providing a better quality of life for the investor and his/her family, retirement, arranging for international tax planning, or establishing a safety net should the living conditions at home become undesirable.
-Because Malta allows dual citizenship, most applicants retain the citizenship of their home country in addition to receiving a second passport from Malta (EU).
+Reasons for obtaining Malta citizenship or residency include providing a better quality of life for the applicant and his/her family, retirement, arranging for international tax planning, or establishing a safety net should the living conditions at home become undesirable.

 The Malta citizenship program extends to the entire family for future generations.
 This includes not only the main applicant but also a spouse or long-term partner (of any gender), children, parents, and grandparents.
 All family members covered by the program have the freedom to travel, reside, and work without constraints within the European Union.